viktree/scaling-enigma/src/pages/blog/affine-transformations/index.md

 \end{bmatrix}
 $$

-and now we can make use of the [trigonometric formulas for the sum of angles](http://mathworld.wolfram.com/TrigonometricAdditionFormulas.html)!
+And now we can make use of the [trigonometric formulas for the sum of angles](http://mathworld.wolfram.com/TrigonometricAdditionFormulas.html)!

 $$
 \begin{bmatrix}
   \| \vec{x} \| \cdot \cos( \theta + \phi)
   \\
   \| \vec{x} \| \cdot \sin( \theta + \phi)